-Early retirement means different ages to different people.
+Early retirement means different ages to different people, even to the FIRE followers who inquired about this too.
 Some people may want to retire by the time they are 60.
 Others by the time they get social security at age 67 (if it is even still around in the future).
 Or some people may want to retire at 50, 40, or 30 or some other age.
 Other people just want to stop working (or retire) at some point in their life before they die…even 80!.
 Every person would have their own definition of what early retirement means to them.

 I remember exactly the first time when I verbalized I wanted to retire early.
 I was on vacation in Las Vegas, on the way to the Grand Canyon, and I said it aloud to my travel companions that I wanted to retire by 40.
 I was 25.
 Of course I said it in jest as I did not want to “rub” anyone the wrong way with such outrageous statement.
 As I have said in the past, I strongly dislike discussions of money and the focus on it, and a statement like that can sure be offensive to some people.
 So I said it jokingly.

 But deep down I wanted to hit that goal of early retirement and I knew I would invest my money towards it.
 I was going to try to do everything I could to hit that goal.
 I did not want to not make the attempt to at least try, and have a fear of failure.
 While of course I always had some doubts I could do it, especially some years more than others, and in truth part of me never really thought it would happen, but I guess sometimes things do work out…at the age of 40.